Pastor who banned fried chicken leads Mississippi Obamacare push

 The local political environment has been far from friendly to Obamacare.
 Republican-led Mississippi rejected federal funds for an expansion of the Medicaid program for the poor - while its application for a state-based exchange was rejected by Washington, leaving it to use the faulty federal exchange.

-"That man is essentially heading up outreach enrollment of the ACA for Mississippi.
+"That man is essentially heading up outreach enrolment of the ACA for Mississippi.
 It's staggering," said Roy Mitchell, executive director of the Mississippi Health Advocacy Program.

 Mitchell and other health advocates initially wondered just how this pastor of a tiny church on the Northwestern edge of the state won its grant.